Eviaiy/FFT-Parallelization/README.md

 ## Overview

-This project focuses on the implementation, comparison, and analysis of three distinct Fast Fourier Transform (FFT) algorithms with varying complexities.
+This project focuses on the implementation, comparison, and analysis of two distinct Fast Fourier Transform (FFT) algorithms with varying complexities.
 Each algorithm is chosen to demonstrate different computational trade-offs and use-cases in FFT processing.
 Our goal is to provide insights into the applicability and performance of these algorithms in diverse scenarios.

 ## Algorithms